The difference of two squares: 2nd Level

 Problem 7.
 Each of these will produce the difference of two squares.
 Multiply.

-Let us factor this by grouping (Lesson 15) -- and then recognize the difference of two squares:
+Let us factor that by grouping (Lesson 15) -- and then recognize the difference of two squares:

 Problem 8.
 Factor by grouping.